+What is 3D printing?
 3D printing is a method of creating physical three-dimensional objects through an additive rather than reductive process.
-As opposed to utilizing a solid block of material and removing all the unnecessary material until the desired object is created (as is used in machining and milling processes), 3D printing creates objects by bonding the print material one cross section at a time.
+As opposed to utilizing a solid block of material and removing all the unnecessary material until the desired object is created, 3D printing creates objects by bonding the print material one layer at a time.

+How does it do it?
 3D printers work by making use of 3D design files, such as those created in AutoCAD or similar applications.
 These files are processed by specialized software that slices the data into cross sections.
 The printer uses this data to build the desired object from the bottom up one layer at a time.
-Pendergrass’ printer uses the fused deposition modeling (FDM) process, which utilizes thermoplastics in filament form.
+Pendergrass’ printers use the fused deposition modeling (FDM) process, which utilizes thermoplastics in filament form.
 This filament is fed to a nozzle that heats the plastic to its melting point and then extrudes the material onto the build surface according to instructions from the CAD data.

 All workstations in Pendergrass Library’s computer lab have AutoCAD, but there are alternative 3D modeling applications available at no cost.
 These alternatives can be found at:

+Why 3D printing?
+Why is it used?
+What is the purpose?
 3D printing enables designers to rapidly turn their ideas into models that can then be observed for form, fit, and function.

 It is often more productive to hand someone a model of a project to get your idea across rather than a drawing or explanation.